Wednesday 21 May 1941

-In the morning, the Luftwaffe spots cruiser HMS Ajax and destroyer Juno withdrawing to the southwest of Crete.
+In the morning, the Luftwaffe locates cruiser HMS Ajax and destroyer Juno withdrawing to the southwest of Crete.
 The German planes sink the Juno, leaving 97 survivors, 28 dead and 21 wounded.
 Ajax is only slightly damaged by a near miss and remains on patrol with no casualties.

 A large force of Royal Navy destroyers departs Malta at twilight for operations north of Crete.
-These are HMS Jackal, Kashmire, Kelly and Kelvin.
+These are HMS Jackal, Kashmire, Kelly, and Kelvin.